I was recently invited to talk on Share Radio’s “Shop Floor” programme – I’d love to add the link here but they’ve since taken it down… 🙁

 It’s the simple things in life that make people happy – click here for more ideas.

-If you’d like more advice on employee engagement, company culture and staff retention then please feel free to click here and subscribe to this blog post!
+If you’d like more advice on employee engagement, company culture and staff retention then please feel free to check out the rest of our blogs for more advice/help!